ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 At rOpenSci, much of our code, content and infrastructure is hosted on GitHub over several organizations described on our resources page.
 In this post, we shall summarize some steps we've taken to safeguard our GitHub organizations.

-## Paying attention to access rights
+## Paying attention to access rights & individual security setup

 GitHub defines several possible [roles for organizations](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization).
 The principal ones are: